 “Last night I dreamt I went to Manderley again.”

 Alfred Hitchcock’s first American movie is extraordinary in every aspect.
-Although in later years Hitchcock dismissed the film as a mere “picturization of a novelette,” Rebecca remains one of the director’s best if least personal movies.
-The film is also one of the Master of Suspense’s most interesting movies.
+Although in later years Hitchcock dismissed the film as a mere “picturization of a novelette,” Rebecca remains one of the director’s best, if least personal projects.
+The film is also one of the Master of Suspense’s most interesting ventures.